manuelcaipocc/cv-mcaipocc/content/publication/ape001/index.md

 ---
-title: 'Symbolic and Dynamic Modeling of a 5-DoF SCARA Robot for Loco-Manipulation Analysis'
+title: 'Dynamic Modeling and Control of a 5-DoF SCARA Robot using MATLAB and ROS2'

 authors:
   - Manuel Caipo